How to Write and Format a White Paper: The Definitive Guide

 Research

-The selected topic must be comprehensively researched.
-Pull information from online references, industry resources, and internal documents.
+The selected topic must be thoroughly researched.
+Information should be pulled from online references, industry resources, and internal documents.
 White papers are data-focused, so they should be supported by significant research.

-There’s no hard and fast rule on citations but you need to cite any information that is not public knowledge and that you didn’t know before beginning your research.
-However, understand that the reader’s confidence is likely to increase with an increasing number of cited references.
+There’s no hard and fast rule on citations, but you need to cite any information that is not public knowledge and that you didn’t know before beginning your research.
+However, understand that the reader’s confidence will likely increase with an increasing number of cited references.

 Of course, all resources must come from authoritative sites.
-In order to write a valuable document, all research materials must be from credible, reliable sources.
+To write a valuable document, all research materials must be from credible, reliable sources.

 Read other white papers